m4ttsch/omscs-notes-notes/computer-networks/transport-and-application-layers.md

 ## How does a TCP sender limit the sending rate?

-The idea of TCP congestion control was introduced so that each source can determine the network’s available capacity and know how many packets it can send without adding to the network’s level of congestion.
+The idea of TCP congestion control was introduced so that each source can determine the network's available capacity and know how many packets it can send without adding to the network's level of congestion.
 Each source uses ACKs as a pacing mechanism.
 Each source uses the ACK to determine if the packet released earlier to the network was received by the receiving host and it is now safe to release more packets into the network.

 TCP uses a congestion window which is similar to the receive window used for flow control.
 It represents the maximum number of unacknowledged data that a sending host can have in transit (sent but not yet acknowledged).